Scottish Renaissance: Decline and influence

 Although many of the participants were to live until the 1970s and later, the truly revolutionary aspect of the Scottish Renaissance can be said to have been over by the 1960s, when it became eclipsed by various other movements, often international in nature.

 The most famous clash was at the 1962 Edinburgh Writers Festival, where Hugh MacDiarmid denounced Alexander Trocchi, a younger Scottish writer, as "cosmopolitan scum", and Trocchi claimed "sodomy" as a basis for his own writing.
 This is often seen as a clash of the generations, although it is rarely reported that the two writers corresponded with each other later, and became friends.
 Both were controversialists of sorts.

 The Scottish Renaissance also had a profound effect on the Scottish independence movement, and the roots of the Scottish National Party may be said to be firmly in it.

 The revival in both of Scotland's indigenous languages is partly drawn from the renaissance.

 Major figures

 Other people connected with the Scottish renaissance, not mentioned previously, are listed below.

 Note: These figures were not all contemporaries of the first generation of Scottish Renaissance writers and artists who emerged in the 1920s and 1930s.
 However, most did become involved with the movement in some form through interactions with figures such as Gunn or MacDiarmid, even if at a slightly later date.

-People generally considered to be post-renaissance but strongly affected by it:
+People generally considered to be post-renaissance but strongly influenced by it: